For many it was a historical grand achievement. For her it was a sad chapter in life. One that should be forgotten.

-“What did I come out with from it?” the 79-year-old asks, almost denying us this much sought for interview.
+“What did I come out with from it?” the 79-year-old aks, almost denying us this much sought for interview.

 At only 34, Ms Karimi had resigned from her teaching job twice to become the only woman MP – in a mixed gender contest – the entire region has ever had.

-In the highly patriarchal society that Meru is, Karimi set a monumental record when she beat five men and became Meru Central MP in 1975.
+In a highly patriarchal society that Meru is, Karimi set a monumental record when she beat five men and became Meru Central MP in 1975.

 In the 2017 General Election, only one woman vied for Parliament in the Meru’s nine and Tharaka Nithi’s three constituencies.
 Beatrice Kiragu came a distant fifth with just 1,822 votes against winner Rahim Dawood’s 29,042 in the North Imenti parliamentary race.
 Today, the only women parliamentarians in the two counties are the woman representatives.

 When Karimi ventured into politics in 1974, she was the headteacher of St Mary’s Girls Secondary School, Igoji.

 The campaigns were difficult, she recalls, and she would soon realise what a gruelling task she had to endure to win against six male opponents.
 She had no resources, and she was up against some of the renowned tycoons of then vast Meru district and beyond.

 She lost miserably, emerging fourth with just about 2,000 votes.
 The seat was won by veteran politician Kabeere M’Mbijjiwe, a rich pipe-smoking baron who owned large swathes of agricultural land in all the Meru regions.

 She was left penniless and jobless – having resigned from her Teachers Service Commission job – with her car broken down after making many rounds in a constituency that had zero inch of tarmac.
 She licked her wounds and returned to teaching.